Issues Accompanying Dam Removal

 Eastern Portion of U.S Map blown up.
 Most removed dams along great lakes, and above west Virginia along the coat

 Figure 14.
-Blow up of eastern U.S. portion of the dam removal map.
+Blow up of northeastern U.S. portion of the dam removal map.

 Source: AmericanRivers.org Used with permission.
 All rights reserved.

 Many dam removal projects are proposed, but await funding from federal sources—Congress must appropriate funds.
-Projects on the Snake River and the Klamath River in the west remain controversial, but at least in the case of the Klamath, the Department of the Interior has recommended removal to allow salmon to reinhabit this river.
+Projects on the Snake River and the Klamath River in the west remain controversial, but at least in the case of the Klamath, the removal of four large dams has begun and it’s estimates that this will have lasting benefits on the river, community, and salmon populations.
 Figure 9 illustrates the consequences of waiting for funding of dam removal using the Olmstead Dam example.

 Graph of Olmsted dam spending, See Caption for description